jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 }
 ```

-If you have a big collection of variables, this literally halves the amount of lines you need, plus the media query syntax wrapping.
+If you have a big collection of variables, it literally halves the amount of lines you need, and eliminates the need for the media query wrapping.

-Though it is already present in all modern browsers, their inclusion was recent and there are not-so-old versions with fair usage where it is not.
-I wouldn't just use it on production.
-Check the [caniuse.com](//caniuse.com/mdn-css_types_color_light-dark) page of this feature for reference.
+Though it is already present in all modern browsers, their inclusion was recent so I wouldn't just use it on production.

-The good news is that it is incredibly easy to transpile this at build time.
+Good news is it is incredibly easy to transpile this feature at build time.

 ## How backwards compatibility works

 We are used to seeing transpile as a build step for JavaScript, but it can also be done for CSS.
 This site actually uses modern CSS syntax, which gets transformed to a "more compatible" one.

-The build tool I am using, [Lightning CSS](//lightningcss.dev) does something really smart to make this syntax compatible in older browsers.

-To understand how it works, we need to break down some implementation details around CSS variables spec you might not be aware of.
+The build tool I am using, [Lightning CSS](//lightningcss.dev) does something really smart to make this compatible in older browsers.
+To understand how it works, we need to break down some implementation details around CSS variables you might not be aware of.

 The first one, **a variable can take other multiple variable declarations**, it will ignore the unset ones until it sequentially reaches an actual value.